amd/aocl-data-analytics/doc/index.rst

 It provides users with a complete workflow, including data handling, preprocessing, modeling and validation.
 It is designed with a focus on usability, reliability and performance.

-AOCL-DA is written with a C-compatible interface to make it as seamless as possible to integrate with the library from whichever programming language you are using.
-This documentation is also available online in the form of web pages.
+AOCL-DA is written with both C-compatible and Python interfaces to make it as seamless as possible to integrate with the library from whichever programming language you are using.
+Both sets of interfaces call the same underlying optimized code base.

-The intended workflow for using the library is as follows:

- - load data from memory by reading CSV files or using the in-built da_datastore object

- - preprocess the data by removing missing values, standardizing, and selecting certain subsets of the data, before extracting contiguous arrays of data from the da_datastore objects

- -  data processing (e.g. principal component analysis, linear model fitting, etc.)

-C++ example programs can be found in the ``examples`` folder of your installation.
+This documentation is available online in the form of web pages, or as a pdf file.
+It consists of three main sections:

+* **AOCL-DA for C**: contains instructions for calling and using the C APIs.
+* **AOCL-DA for Python**: contains instructions for calling and using the Python APIs.
+* **Algorithms**: details the specific computational algorithms available in AOCL-DA, which have both C and Python APIs.

+Your installation is also packaged with a set of
+C++ or Python example programs.

 AOCL-DA is developed and maintained by AMD (https://www.amd.com/).
 For support or queries, you can e-mail us on toolchainsupport@amd.com.